 For instance, Barr’s law firm, Kirkland Ellis, legally represented the infamous Jeffrey Epstein, which is no small detail.
 Yet, Barr hasn’t recused himself from Epstein-related matters.
 And if you haven’t noticed, the Epstein investigation has seemingly gone dark and silent since his dicey “suicide” at Metropolitan Correction Center in New York City.

 Pedigree is critical to Barr’s story.
-His father, Donald Barr (1921-2004), was born Jewish, converted to Catholicism, and served as intel for the Office of Strategic Services (OSS) during WW2.
+His father, Donald Barr (1921-2004), was born Jewish, converted to Catholicism, and served in intel for the Office of Strategic Services (OSS) during WW2.
 Donald taught English at New School cesspool Columbia University, and he was headmaster for 10 years at the plutocrat class’ Dalton School in New York City before resigning over some controversy.
 Collectively, he worked as an educator in and around New York City from the 1950s to ’80s and reviewed books for The New York Times (aka Slimes).

 Barr’s Irish mother, Mary Margaret (née Ahern), also taught at Columbia.